Landlord & Tenant Act 1985 - A Complete Guide

 Section 10 of the Landlord & Tenant Act 1985 says a privately rented home must be fit to live in.
 It gives a checklist of factors to consider that are issues for landlords to address which include:

-- Damp and mould If these issues make the home unfit to live in because the home is in a poor state of repair
+- Damp and mould If these issues make the rented property unfit to live in because the home is in a poor state of repair

-- Rats, mice and pests Landlords must stop pests from getting into a home
+- Rats, mice and pests Home owners must stop pests from getting into a home

 - Electrical safety Wiring, plugs, light sockets and any appliances supplied by the landlord should be checked at least every five years

-- Fire safety Landlords must supply working smoke and carbon monoxide alarms at the start of a tenancy
+- Fire safety Landlords must supply working smoke and carbon monoxide alarms at the start of a tenancy, and rectify any faults

 Landlords must deal with major repairs